membraneframework-labs/membrane-element-live-audiomixer/README.md

 # Membrane.Element.LiveAudioMixer

-The element is just a simple mixer which mixes sounds from different sources.
-One can connect several different sources to the element and it will send mixed sounds every `interval` to the next element.
-The next element should be able to consume the produced amount of data, otherwise the internal buffer will be overflowed.
+The element is a simple mixer that compines audio from different sources.
+It is designed for use as a live source, meaning it will produce audio stream even if some (or all) of the sources fail to provide enough data.

 ## Installation